ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 `rules` YAML key) and rules that are only related or relevant to the control (represented by `related_rules` YAML key).

-The `rules` and `related_rules` keys consist of a list of rule IDs.
+The `rules` and `related_rules` keys consist of a list of rule IDs and variable selections.

 If a rule needs to be chosen only in some of products despite its `prodtype` we can use Jinja macros inside the controls file to choose products.

-After we finish our analysys, we will insert our findings to the controls file, the file will look like this:
+After we finish our analysis, we will insert our findings to the controls file, the file will look like this:

 ```